Strategic Direction for Innovation in Intimate Grooming

 Building trust creates space for candor

-Tested interactions, expectations, and form assumptions
+Tested expectations, interactions, and assumptions around form and function

-Explored desirability, ergonomics, and perceived confidence
+Explored desirability, ergonomics, perceived confidence

 Users often "told" prototypes what they wanted them to be; misinterpretation revealed meaningful form-language cues